 Whether you’re a frequent flyer or you only get on an airplane once in a blue moon, you should be aware of all that you’re entitled to as an airline passenger.
 Knowing your airline passenger bill of rights will help you feel more at ease when something unexpected occurs at the airport or on the airplane.

 These basic airline passenger rights, or “fly rights,” cover areas such as ticket pricing, baggage issues, tickets and delayed and canceled flights.
-They’re enforced by the Department of Transportation, Get to know them and keep the knowledge handy for the next time you travel by air.
+They’re enforced by the U.S. Department of Transportation.
+Get to know them and keep the knowledge handy for the next time you travel by air.

 As part of the airline passenger bill of rights, airlines must let you change or cancel your reservation within 24 hours of booking without charging a fee.
 But be sure to read the fine print.
 A non-refundable ticket could become refundable if the airline is the direct reason for your cancellation, such a nonstop flight being converted into a connecting flight.

 There are no federal requirements for compensation regarding delayed or canceled flights.
 So be sure to check your airline’s policies – listed under “contracts of carriage” – to see what you’re entitled to when your flight is delayed, such as meal vouchers or free hotel accommodations for overnight delays.

 If you’re stuck on the tarmac during the delay, airlines must give passengers food and water no more than two hours after the delay begins and keep the bathrooms operational.
 They must also let passengers off the aircraft within three hours for domestic flights and four hours for international flights, provided that there are no safety, security or airport operations repercussions.